mui/material-ui/docs/src/pages/styles/api/api-fr.md

 1. `styles` (*Function | Object*): A function generating the styles or a styles object.
 It will be linked to the component.
 Use the function signature if you need to have access to the theme.
 It's provided as the first argument.
 2. `options` (*Object* [optional]):
     - `options.defaultTheme` (*Object* [optional]): The default theme to use if a theme isn't supplied through a Theme Provider.
-    - `options.withTheme` (*Boolean* [optional]): Valeur par défaut `false`.
-Provide the `theme` object to the component as a property.
     - `options.name` (*String* [optional]): The name of the style sheet.
 Useful for debugging.
 If the value isn't provided, it will try to fallback to the name of the component.
     - `options.flip` (*Boolean* [optional]): When set to `false`, this sheet will opt-out the `rtl` transformation.
 When set to `true`, the styles are inversed.
 When set to `null`, it follows `theme.direction`.
-    - The other keys are forwarded to the options argument of [jss.createStyleSheet([styles], [options])](http://cssinjs.org/jss-api/#create-style-sheet).
+    - The other keys are forwarded to the options argument of [jss.createStyleSheet([styles], [options])](https://cssinjs.org/jss-api/#create-style-sheet).

 #### Valeur de retour

 `hook`: A hook.
 This hook can be used in a function component.
+The documentation often calls this returned hook `useStyles`.
 It accepts one argument: the properties that will be used for "interpolation" in the style sheet.

 #### Exemples